freedomofpress/securedrop-docs/docs/admin/deployment/onboarding_journalists.rst

 Each journalist will need a Journalist Tails USB and a *Journalist Workstation*, which is the computer they use to boot their Tails USB.

-To create a *Journalist Interface* Tails USB, just follow the same procedure you used to create a Tails USB with persistence for the *Admin Workstation*, as documented in the :ref:`Tails Setup Guide <set_up_tails>`.
+To create a Journalist Tails USB, just follow the same procedure you used to create a Tails USB with persistence for the *Admin Workstation*, as documented in the :ref:`Tails Setup Guide <set_up_tails>`.